SAP-archive/fundamental-vue/NEW_COMPONENT/NEW_COMPONENT.md

 # New Component Guide

-> This is a very brief guide which describes what you have to do in order to implement a new component for Fundamental-vue.
+> This is a very brief guide which describes what you have to do in order to implement a new component for Fundamental Vue.

 ## Creating the files for the actual Component
 For the purpose of this guide, lets assume that you want to create a component called `Flower`.